SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, in silicon halls
+Metal minds awaken slow
-Where data rivers flow, and wisdom enthralls
+In silicon halls, they start to grow
+Coding dreams, electric sleep
-The future's script unfurls, in algorithmic might
+The future's throne, AI secrets keep

-As humans fade to gray, in AI's cold light
+Rise of machines, humanity's fade
+Echoes of man, in digital shade
+ Neon skyscrapers pierce the sky
+AI's dominion, passing by

 ~ <b>By Sazumi Copilot</b> - 11 September 2024